The Eleventh Hour (Doctor Who): Plot

 The newly regenerated Eleventh Doctor crash-lands his TARDIS in the English village of Leadworth.
 The Doctor leaves the TARDIS to self-repair while the Scottish girl Amelia Pond helps him recover.
 She shows him a crack in her bedroom wall that he recognises as a tear in space-time, leading to an Atraxi prison.
 The Atraxi alert him to the escape of Prisoner Zero.
 Before he can respond, he must take the TARDIS for a short trip to help its repairs, and promises Amelia he will be back in five minutes.
 She packs a suitcase and waits for him.

 The Doctor returns twelve years later.
 He is accosted by an adult Amelia, now going by Amy, who has been ridiculed by the townsfolk for her fascination with her "raggedy doctor".
 The Doctor sees a door hidden by a perception filter in Amy's home, and finds Prisoner Zero inside.
 They flee before it attacks.
 The Atraxi arrive in Earth's orbit and, speaking through all communication devices, demand they turn over Zero or they will destroy the Earth.

-Searching for Zero, which is able to take the form of any unconscious being that it has telepathically linked to, they run across Amy's boyfriend Rory, who helps spot Zero posing as one of the coma patients in his care.
+Zero is able to take the form of any unconscious being that it has telepathically linked to.
+The Doctor and Amy run across her boyfriend Rory, a nurse who helps spot Zero posing as one of the coma patients in his care.
 The Doctor directs Amy and Rory to the hospital, while he gate-crashes an online meeting of experts discussing the Atraxi warning to give them instructions.
-Amy and Rory corner Zero at the hospital, and the Doctor arrives as the experts execute his plan, broadcasting "zero" to the Atraxi, who trace the origin of the message to a mobile phone in the hospital.
+Amy and Rory corner Zero at the hospital, and the Doctor arrives as the experts execute his plan, broadcasting "zero" to the Atraxi.
+The Atraxi trace the origin of the message to a mobile phone the Doctor is carrying.
 To hide from the Atraxi, Zero knocks out Amy and takes the form of Amelia.
 The Doctor speaks to Amy's subconscious to force Zero to take its native form, allowing the Atraxi to recapture it.
 Zero warns the Doctor as it is taken away "silence will fall".
 As the Atraxi leave Earth, the Doctor declares that he is Earth's protector and cautions them not to threaten the planet again.

 Intending to take the repaired TARDIS for a short test run, the Doctor returns to Amy's house two years later.
-While Amy is still bitter over the Doctor's original disappearance and suspicious of his offer to travel with her, she agrees to his offer, so long as the time machine can return tomorrow morning.
+While Amy is still bitter over the Doctor's original disappearance and suspicious of his offer to travel with her, she agrees to his offer, so long as the time machine returns tomorrow morning.
+After departing, a wedding dress is seen in Amy's bedroom.